sensorlab/sna-lgtc-support/README.md

 connect a mini-USB cable to the USB console connector and also connect another power supply (either 230V AC, 12V DC or 5V to the USB gadget).

+If you can connect only one antenna for Wi-Fi, use connector J4.
+If possible, connect both antennas.

 ![Annotated connectors on the SNA-LGTC board](figures/connectors.png)

 ## LEDs